dwightgunning/daily-writing/README.md

 The backend API for this project is built upon the [Django Framework](https://www.djangoproject.com).

-The backed developer tooling and experience is consistent with the Angular CLI, with the following adjustments:
+The backed developer tooling and experience is consistent with the Django Framework, with the following adjustments:
  - Linting

 #### Linting